AnoukSmet/Brain-Quizzers/README.md

 <a></a>
 ### **Design Choices**

-I have used [Coolors](https://coolors.co/ "Coolors.co") to come up with a color scheme that ...
+I have used [Coolors](https://coolors.co/ "Coolors.co") to come up with a color scheme that matches the atmosphere of a playful Trivia Game.
+For this website I have deciced to keep design simple but playful in order to not take the attention away from the game.

 <a></a>
 #### Fonts